 Table of Contents:

 Data from the NCI show consistent declines in both new cases and deaths from breast cancer since 1990.
 Further, the U.S. Centers for Disease Control and Prevention (CDC) reports that from 2002 to 2011, the incidence of breast cancer among U.S. women did not increase, while mortality decreased 1.9 percent annually.
-What’s most notable about these data is that breast cancer mortality is decreasing faster than incidence—meaning that women with breast cancer are living longer.
+What's most notable about these statistics is that breast cancer mortality is decreasing faster than incidence—meaning that women with breast cancer are living longer.
 New technologies and improvements in existing treatments are likely contributing to the stronger numbers and improved quality of life for women with breast cancer.

 For example, oncoplastic surgery.
 Oncoplastic reconstruction serves two purposes: removing the cancer while reconstructing the breasts so they look and feel natural.
 Immediate reconstruction is not an option for everyone with breast cancer, including patients who undergo full mastectomies that remove all their breast tissue.
 Despite the potential impact oncoplastic reconstruction may have on patients’ self-esteem and quality of life, lots of breast cancer patients have never heard of the options.